Our Support Line is open every weekday from 9am-7pm (AEST). Call us on 1800 733 548 or contact us

 Reading books

 Reading children’s books about anxiety can help children understand what they’re experiencing and teach them how to identify and better cope with these feelings when they come up.
-Redkite’s Book Club program includes many books that families facing childhood cancer can borrow for free for as long as they like, including ‘I’m Worried‘, ‘The Huge Bag of Worries‘, ‘In My Heart‘, ‘My Many Coloured Days‘ and ‘The Feelings Book‘, which can help them with feelings of anxiousness.
+Redkite’s Book Club program which is also available through the Redkite Portal, includes many books that families facing childhood cancer can borrow for free for as long as they like, including ‘I’m Worried‘, ‘The Huge Bag of Worries‘, ‘In My Heart‘, ‘My Many Coloured Days‘ and ‘The Feelings Book‘, which can help them with feelings of anxiousness.

 Most children will have worries and fears of some kind or another.
 However if you are concerned these fears, worries or anxiety, might be more frequent or increasingly ongoing and they are avoiding daily activities and situations that may provoke these feelings, it might be time to ask for help.